HaozheLiu-ST/MEE/README.md

 ## Manifold Entropy Estimation

 If you want to bring Manifold Entropy Estimation to the other cases, please go through below codes.
-As a play-and-plug module, it can be easily applied to different applications.
+As a plug-and-play module, it can be easily applied to different applications.
 But this might need to modify the weight of MEE carefully.

 * Initialize the replay buffer.